Disclosure: This meal was provided free of charge; all opinions are my own.

 Located right in downtown Half Moon Bay on the corner Main and Mill Street, It’s Italia is a perfect place for an excellent lunch or dinner in Half Moon Bay.
-The restaurant itself is beautiful with light flooding in from the large floor to ceiling windows and with a menu of that has a “chef’s mood” item where the chef makes a special dish based on their mood.
-Add to that a wood fired pizza oven and a relaxed atmosphere, and you have the recipe for a great spot to eat in the area.
+The restaurant is beautiful with light flooding in from the large floor to ceiling windows and with a menu that has a “chef’s mood” item where the chef makes a special dish based on their mood.
+Add to that a wood-fired pizza oven and a relaxed atmosphere, and you have the recipe for a great spot to eat in the area.
 Here is all the information.

 - Cost: $15-20

 - Location: 401 Main St, Half Moon Bay, CA 94019

 - Information from my visit in 2016